Abaco Islands: Sandy Point

 Sandy Point is a small settlement at the tip of southwest Abaco, Bahamas.
 It is the location of "Sandy Point Airport", which has yet to serve any regular scheduled carrier, and a new police station.
 Sandy Point also has a few shops, some churches and a few bonefish lodges.
 The annual "Homecoming and Conch Fest" is held around Bahamian Labour Day, the first Friday in June.

 In the 1990s, The Walt Disney Company bought Gorda Cay and renamed it Castaway Island and made it a stop on their "Island in the Sun" cruise ship offering.
 Many Disney employees live in Sandy Point.
 There is no public access for tourists from shore.
 Also off shore and a little more to the north, lies Moore's Island.
 It has two settlements "Hard Bargain" and "The Bight".
 Hole-in-the-Wall, which is the site of a lighthouse, may seem nearby but should be a trip unto itself and only in a 4-wheel-drive vehicle when coming from Marsh Harbour.

+In 2005, an environmental management plan for a zone of Great Guana Cay, in the Abaco Islands, criticized Disney for poor management of a 90 acre tract of the island.
+Disney partially developed but then abandoned the place, which was to have been a cruise ship resort called Treasure Island.
+The report, by the University of Miami and the College of the Bahamas, blamed Disney for leaving hazardous materials, electrical transformers, and fuel tanks, as well as introducing invasive alien plants and insects that threaten the island's natural flora and fauna.